cshglobal99/SQL_Collection/SQL_Table.md

 RENAME COLUMN Column_i to Column_j;

 ### Example
->ALTER TABLE Table_1
+>ALTER TABLE Persons
 ADD COLUMN EmailAddress varchat(255)
 DROP COLUMN MiddleName
-RENAME COLUMN Number to Phone;
+RENAME COLUMN Number to Phone
+ALTER COLUMN "PersonID" SET DATA TYPE SERIAL PRIMARY KEY;

+*Its worth mentioning that the "ALTER COLUMN" works only for SQL servers, for MYSQL you use "MODIFY COLUMN"*

 ## Add Values into Table_1
 INSERT INTO Table_1(*if empty it will include all columns*)